 - Another CONGRATULATIONS to our new Honours student, Oliver Hansen, who also gave a great presentation on his planned Honours work on paleoclimatic modelling of seabird habitat in southern Africa.
 Great stuff!

 March 2017 - Two NEW PAPERS from the von der Heyden lab; Romina writes on the population structure of kingklip in southern Africa and Erica on genetic metrics for systematic conservation planning.
 Go to the publications page to find out more....

-- WELCOME also to Melissa Schulze, who is returning for her MSc on the fine-scale population structure of kingklip in southern Africa.
+February 2017 - Fabulous news from the von der Heyden lab; both Erica and Jess will be graduating with distinctions for their MSc projects.
+So proud of their achievements and wishing them both all the best for their futures.... - WELCOME also to Melissa Schulze, who is returning for her MSc on the fine-scale population structure of kingklip in southern Africa.
 Her project title is "Assessment of genomic diversity and population sub-structuring of kingklip (Genypterus capensis) off southern Africa."